Patrice Motsepe: Mining

 In 1997, with gold prices at a low, he purchased marginal gold mines from AngloGold under favourable finance terms.
 AngloGold sold Motsepe six gold mine shafts for $7.7 million allowing him to repay the debt out of the future earnings of the company now known as African Rainbow Minerals.

 This was repeated in a string of deals and Motsepe set up a firm to begin buying the operating mines that would become the source of his wealth.
 In 1999, he teamed up with two of his associates to form Greene and Partners Investments.

 The Black Economic Empowerment (BEE) laws introduced after the 1994 elections have been instrumental in cementing Motsepe's position in the mining industry in South Africa.
 A business must have a minimum of 26% black ownership to be considered for a mining license.

 Since 2004, Motsepe has been a non-executive director of Absa Group and Sanlam.

 In 2002, when it was listed on the JSE Security Exchange, African Rainbow Minerals joined with Harmony Gold Mining Ltd. and the company's name changed to ARMgold.
 Motsepe is also the founder of African Rainbow Minerals Platinum (Proprietary) Limited and ARM Consortium Limited, which later equally split ownership with Anglo American Platinum Corp Ltd. From 2005, Motsepe was Chairman of Teal Exploration and Mining Incorporated.
 Motsepe is also chairman of Ubuntu-Botho Investments, Non-Executive chairman of Harmony Gold Mining Co Ltd. and deputy Chairman of Sanlam Ltd. Motsepe has been president of South Africa's Chamber of Commerce and Industry.

 Finance

 In 2003, Motsepe created Ubuntu-Botho Investments (UBI) (and in 2019 he owned 55% of it).
 In 2004 UBI entered into a BEE deal with insurance and financial services company Sanlam.
 That deal ended in 2014 when the debt had been paid and UBI acquired 13.5% of Sanlam, but UBI has a 18.1% voting stake in Sanlam as its BEE partner.
 UBI then started African Rainbow Capital (ARC), a wholly owned subsidiary of UBI.
 ARC's joint chief executive is Johan van Zyl, former executive of Sanlam.

-ARC has holdings in more than 40 companies, including TymeBank, industrial group Afrimat, agricultural company BKB, telecommunications company Rain, luxury property estate Val de Vie, and a minority stake in Alexander Forbes, the pension fund administrator.
+ARC has holdings in more than 40 companies, including GoTyme Bank, industrial group Afrimat, agricultural company BKB, telecommunications company Rain, luxury property estate Val de Vie, and a minority stake in Alexander Forbes, the pension fund administrator.